-Having a well designed, responsive website in Cornwall (or anywhere for that matter) should be a central part of most business’ marketing plan.
+Having a well designed, responsive website should be a central part of most business’ marketing plan.
 In this post we are going to have a look at how to set goals for your website, whether its in existence already, or you are starting afresh.
+If you don’t have a website yet, or aren’t happy with your current one, you may be interesting in our website design Cornwall packages.

 If you are starting a new business, your first port of call is to make sure your website goals are in line with your business goals.
 If you’re business and website is up and running we’d suggest a slightly different approach.
 Firstly, you need to establish where you are currently at.
 The old adage rings true here, its very hard to get to where you want to go without knowing where you are currently at.